olykov/gym-bot/README.md

 2. **Begin workout**: Click "Record training" or send `/gym`
 3. **Select muscle group**: Choose from 8 available categories
 4. **Pick exercise**: Select from muscle-specific exercises
+   - **NEW**: Your top 5 most-used exercises appear first (alphabetically sorted)
+   - Remaining exercises follow in their original order
    - **NEW**: Bot automatically shows your last training history for this exercise
    - Shows formatted table with previous sets, weights, and reps
    - **NEW**: Displays your Personal Record (PR) - maximum weight ever lifted for this exercise